The Yume story

 Yume is the answer to this broken system.

 Katy is a food rescue veteran with more than a decade’s experience.
-As the founder and CEO of SecondBite, she led the organisation through exponential growth, turning a handful of volunteers into a national not-for-profit organisation.
-With her in charge, SecondBite distributed millions of kilos of fresh surplus food to over 1200 community food programs nationwide.
-Katy created Yume in 2014, spurred by her frustration at the enormous volumes of food still going to waste.
+As the founding CEO of SecondBite, she led the organisation through exponential growth, turning a handful of volunteers into a national not-for-profit organisation.
+With her in charge, SecondBite distributed millions of kilos of fresh surplus food to over 1200 community food programs nationwide. .

 Head of Product and Processes